 - Manual binding

-You can step in an automatic binding, and for release, you need to press your ski pole onto a button present on the ski binding.
+You can step in an automatic binding, and for release, you need to press your cross country ski poles onto a button present on the binding.
 In case of a manual binding, you need to open it manually (as the name suggests) by lifting a lever by your hands.
 You can then step in it and then manually close it.
 You will have to follow the same steps to release the bindings.

-In the case of Profil Boots, you can select the Salomon Profil Auto Universal Bindings – which as the name indicates, is an automatic binding system.
+In the case of Profil Boots, you can select the Salomon Profil Auto Universal Bindings – which as the name indicates, is an automatic ski binding.

 If you have Pilot Boots, you have the option to choose between the automatic Salomon Profil Auto Universal or the manual Salomon Pilot Sport Classic binding.